hnw/switchbot-actions/docs/specification.md

 ## **6. State Object & Placeholder Reference**

+### **6.1.
+Placeholder Resolution Priority**

 Placeholders allow you to insert dynamic data into your actions.
-They are resolved from the `StateObject` that triggered the rule.
+They are resolved from the `StateObject` that triggered the rule by checking for a matching key in the following order of priority.
+The first match found is used.

+1.  **The `previous` Keyword**: Keys prefixed with `previous.` (e.g., `{previous.temperature}`) always refer to the state of the triggering device just before the current event.

+2.  **Triggering Device's Attributes**: Keys that match an attribute of the triggering event's device (e.g., `{temperature}`, `{humidity}`, `modelName`) are resolved next.

+3.  **Other Device Aliases**: If the key does not match an attribute on the triggering device, the engine will then look for a matching device alias defined in the top-level `devices` section (e.g., `{living-room-ac.power}`).

+This priority is important.
+For example, if a rule is triggered by a device that has a `humidity` attribute, the placeholder `{humidity}` will always use the triggering device's value, even if another device happens to be aliased as `humidity`.

+### **6.2.
+Placeholder Syntax and Available Attributes**

+The table below shows the basic syntax for accessing different state contexts.

 | **Placeholder Syntax** | **Description**                                                    | **Example Value**                         |
 | :--------------------- | :----------------------------------------------------------------- | :---------------------------------------- |